Dallinger/Dallinger/docs/source/dummies_node.rst

 It basically says make a new ``Info`` (``info_out``) of the same kind as the ``Info`` you were sent (``type(info_in)``), specify that you are the ``Node`` that's making this new ``Info`` (``origin=self``) and give it the same contents as the ``Info`` you were sent (``contents=info_in.contents``).
 We don't need to discuss the rest of the function for now as it won't make sense until we cover Transformations, so maybe make a note of this and return to it later.

-The other pre-packaged kind of update is ``mutate()`` but this makes even less sense until we cover Transformations and Infos, so let's leave it be for now.
+The other pre-packaged kind of update is ``mutate()`` but this makes even less sense until we cover Transformations and Infos, so let's let it be for now.

 Kinds of Nodes
 --------------